-This strategy ensures the sites' cultural resources including cultural landscapes and their associated views, buildings, archaeological sites, historical and archaeological objects, and their heritage values are not lost or impaired due to natural processes or human actions within or outside the site.
-Parks Canada will continue to inventory, document and monitor the site's cultural resources, to take action when necessary to protect these resources, and will base all management decisions on adequate and sound information, in accordance with Parks Canada's Cultural Resource Management Policy.
+Parks Canada will strive to ensure that the site's cultural resources including cultural landscapes and their associated views, buildings, archaeological sites, historical and archaeological objects, and their heritage values are not lost or impaired due to natural processes or human actions within or outside the site.
+Parks Canada will continue to inventory, document and monitor the site's cultural resources, to take action when necessary to protect these resources, and will base all management decisions on adequate and sound information in accordance with Parks Canada's Cultural Resource Management Policy.

-Likewise, Signal Hill will continue to be valued for its rugged natural beauty, landscapes and expansive views of the Atlantic Ocean, the Narrows and St. John's.
-Natural resources, including landscapes and their characteristic features, will be protected and remain accessible to all visitors.
+Likewise, Signal Hill will continue to be valued for its rugged natural beauty, flora, fauna, landscapes, and expansive views of the Atlantic Ocean, the Narrows, and St. John's.
+The site's natural resources, including landscapes and their characteristic features, will be protected.